-There will be several quizzes (every other week, alternating with the tests), which you will take in class.
+There will be several quizzes (every 2-3 weeks, 5 in total), which you will take in class.
 You will be given 30 minutes to complete the quiz at the beginning of class on days when quizzes are given, and normal class will be held for the rest of the period following the test.
 Quizzes are cumulative, and you may be asked about any material covered in any lecture or required reading assignment from the textbook.

 Quizzes will be proctored, and you may not use any calculators, other electronic devices, books, or notes except for a one-page note sheet.
 You will be allowed to prepare a single letter size (8.5″x11″) sheet of paper with notes that you may use during the exam.
 You may write on both sides, and there are no rules about text size or margins, but it must be hand written (unless a disability accommodation allows otherwise).
 However, you will not be allowed to use any magnification devices (except for routine corrective eyewear, such as glasses), so you must write it such that you will be able to read it.
 While you are welcome to discuss what to put on the note sheet with other students, each student must hand write their own copy of the note sheet.
 Photocopies, and other kinds of copies, will not be permitted.